Skip to main content

 VibeGov works best when teams stop treating all work as the same kind of work.

-A review pass, a fix, and a release check are not interchangeable.
+A review pass and a delivery pass are not interchangeable.
 They need different outputs, different evidence, and different completion criteria.

-Use exploratory mode when the goal is discovery.
+Use Exploration mode when the goal is discovery, review, judgment, or backlog hydration on non-delivery surfaces.

 Typical use-cases: